UnisonUI/UnisonUI/README.md

 ### Configuration

-RestUI uses an HOCON format for it's configuration.
+RestUI uses a HOCON format for its configuration.

 Here is the default configuration used by RestUI.

-In order to override the defaulr values you can either create your own configuration file _(with only the fields you want to override)_, or pass the field through system properties:
+To override the default values you can either create your configuration file _(with only the fields you want to override)_, or pass the field through system properties:

 It is also possible to combine the configuration file and system properties at the time, but in that case, the system properties values will **prevail**.

-The configuration file is passed as first parameter of RestUI:
+The configuration file is passed as the first parameter of RestUI:

 ```sh
 rest-ui my-config.conf